elixir-cldr/cldr_numbers/README.md

 A locale identifier can specify options that affect number formatting.
 These options are:

-* `cu`: defines what currency is implied when no currency is specified in the call to `to_string/2`.
+* `cu`: defines the currency to be used when `currency: :from_locale` is specified.

-* `cf`: defines whether to use currency or accounting format for formatting currencies.
-This overrides the `format: :currency` and `format: :accounting` options.
+* `cf`: defines whether to use currency or accounting format for formatting currencies when no `:format` is specified but a `:currency` is specified.
+In the case where the backend configuration sets the `:default_currency_format` to either `:currency` or `:accounting` that format overrides the format specified in the locale.

 * `nu`: defines the number system to be used if no `:number_system` option to `to_string/2` is provided.